Howard Griffiths (presenter)

 On 7 July 2009 he reported live from Los Angeles at Michael Jackson's Memorial Service inside the Staples Centre for BBC.
 He's an ambassador for numerous charities, hosts events across the country.

 Throughout 2015 Griffiths appeared on BBC 2 "Victoria Derbyshire Programme", ITV2 " All About The Bants", ITVBe "The Only Way Is Essex" and November 2015 Howard became a Host on series 2 of "Dance Mums with Jennifer Ellison" ITV Shiver - Lifetime UK, USA & Australia.

 January 2016 Griffiths appeared on Channel 4 "Come Dine With Me".
 He cooked "Cockahoop Hot Cockle Soup", "Shepherd's Delight" and served a "Homemade Icecream Cake" made with banana and strawberries that looked like a dog pooh.
 Howard appeared on ITV "It Will Be Alright On The Night" Summer 2016.

 On 5 February 2017 Howard Griffiths made his first appearance on Channel 5 - "When Live TV Goes Horribly Wrong".
 He was a guest talking about the TV clips from around the World & the pitfalls of appearing on Live TV.

 February 2017 Griffiths was a guest on a number of BBC Radio Channels, including BBC Radio 5 Live and BBC Radio Wales, talking about the return of the TV programme "Blind Date" on Channel 5.
 Howard was a Picker on the original ITV programme with Cilla Black in 1993.

 August 2017 Howard's London Underground reunion story with the woman he picked on Blind Date 25 years before went viral online, Radio, TV, National Newspapers & Magazines.
 TV appearances included ITV Evening News & ITV Good Morning Britain.

-Griffiths appears frequently on Channel 5's Television series " When......Goes Horribly Wrong " and recently starting appearing on ITV " This Morning " fashion feature.
+Griffiths has appeared on Channel 5's Television series " When......Goes Horribly Wrong " and appeared on numerous ITV " This Morning " fashion features.
+Howard's current special projects include hosting Live Events, contributing to radio & television programmes & TV Advert production & presentation.